Practice Facilities

 - FAQs

-- DEA’s Questions and Answers
+- DEA’s Questions & Answers

 - Discussing and prescribing marijuana-based substances with clients: An attorney's take | dvm360 | Jan 16, 2019 | By Christopher J. Allen, DVM, JD | Marijuana: A "no-win" scenario